Chris Rogers (cricketer): Domestic career

 He returned to Derbyshire for the 2008 season, playing as their overseas player when Mahela Jayawardene declared himself unavailable due to his commitments with Sri Lanka and the Indian Premier League, and has since become the temporary captain after the resignation of Rikki Clarke.
 Despite being both short-sighted and colourblind (a fact that was said to put him at a bigger disadvantage when using the pink ball for the first day-night test against New Zealand at the Adelaide Oval), Rogers has proven himself to be a sharp player both at and away from the crease.
 Rogers has also played for Shropshire, representing them during one match of the C&G Trophy.

 In 2008, he walked out on the Western Warriors, reportedly over his status as a fringe-player in the state's one-day team, and joined Victoria for the 2008/2009 season.

 In 2008, Rogers hit 248 not out, carrying his bat for Derbyshire against Warwickshire.
 The score is the third-highest single-innings total in a first-class match by a Derbyshire player, and the highest score for 62 years.
 The innings meant Rogers had registered a double century for all four of the first-class domestic teams that he had represented.

-In 2010, after relinquishing the Derbyshire captaincy to Greg Smith, Rogers joined Middlesex for the 2011 season, and was appointed captain of the first-class County Championship side in 2014.
+In 2010, after relinquishing the Derbyshire captaincy to Greg Smith, Rogers joined Middlesex for the 2011 season, and was appointed captain of the first-class County Championship team in 2014.

-In 2016 he joined Somerset, being appointed captain of the Championship side on his arrival.
+In 2016 he joined Somerset, being appointed captain of the Championship team on his arrival.
 Rogers retired from first-class cricket at the end of the 2016 season; in his final match for Somerset he made twin hundreds in their 325-run victory over Nottinghamshire.